maherdhami/AI-Knowledge-Assistant/README.md

 ---

-## ▶️ Run Application
+# ▶️ Running the Application

 ```bash
 streamlit run app.py
 ```

-Application will start at:
+Application will be available at:

 ```text
 http://localhost:8501